ImperialDesSoc/handbook/source/school-spaces.rst

 In the Breakout Space on 2rd Floor, Dyson Building there are project drawers which will operate on a gym style, first-come-first served basis.

-These are managed by the School’s Student Reps (see: Student Reps).
+These are managed by the School’s :ref:`student-reps`.
 If you have any issues with these, you should contact the Reps directly.

-.. todo:: There is a reference to Student reps here however this information is not yet available.

 Otherwise you will be responsible for storing the necessary books and equipment for your courses and ensuring that you bring the correct items with you to classes and sessions.